Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 warehouse = "xs"
 ```

-This is especially recommended if you usually work with a particular context (i.e., a single database, dedicated warehouse, or role).
+This is especially recommended if you usually work with a particular context (i.e., a single database, dedicated warehouse, or role, etc.).

-If you switch your Snowflake context often(for example, when using different roles), it's good practice to define several connections that each correspond to a specific context, like so:
+If you switch your Snowflake context often (for example, when using different roles), it's good practice to define several connections that each correspond to a specific context, like so:

 ```toml
 [connections.admin_connection]